smXplorer/AlliGator/docs/source/alligator-decay-preprocessing.rst

 =======================

-A number of operations and processing options can be applied to ROI decays, either as they are extracted from a dataset (in that case, the decay is "pre-processed"), or after they have been displayed in the *Decay Graph* (in which case, the decay is merely "processed").
+A number of operations and processing options can be applied to ROI decays, either as they are being extracted from a dataset (in that case, the decay is "pre-processed"), or after they have been displayed in the *Decay Graph* (in which case, the decay is merely "processed").

+There are more functions applicable to decays plotted in the *Decay Graph* than available to decays calculated from the raw data (which happens, for instance, when using the ``Analysis:FLI Dataset:Current ROI Analysis`` menu item).
+These functions are described in the :ref:`alligator-fluorescence-decay-panel` page of the manual.

-Available operations and associated options are defined in the **Fluorescence Decay:Decay Pre-Processing** panel of the **Settings** window.
+Available operations and associated options are set in the **Fluorescence Decay:Decay Pre-Processing** panel of the **Settings** window.

 .. image:: images/AlliGator-Settings-Decay-Preprocessing.png
    :align: center